Alya towards Exascale: Algorithmic Scalability using PSCToolkit: The Bolund test case

 \section{The Bolund test case}

 Our main aim was to test the libraries for systems stemming from fluid dynamics simulation of incompressible flow arising in the study of wind-farm efficiency.
-The test case is based on the Bolund experiment, a classical benchmark for microscale atmospheric flow models over complex terrain~\cite{BSBMR2011,Bechmann2011}.
-The test case is based on a small (\SI{12}{\metre}) isolated steep hill at Roskilde Fjord in Denmark having a significantly steep escarpment in the main wind direction and uniformly covered by grass so that the resulting flow is not influenced by individual roughness elements.
-This is considered in the literature the ideal benchmark for the validation of neutral flow models, and hence a most relevant scenario for the analysis of software modeling for wind energy.
-Though relatively small, it has a geometrical shape that induces complex 3D flow.
+The test case is based on the Bolund experiment, a classical benchmark for microscale atmospheric flow models over complex terrain~\cite{BSBMR2011,Bechmann2011}. {An incompressible flow treatment is used because the Mach number, i.e., the ratio of the speed of the flow to the speed of sound, is much smaller than $0.3$.} The test case is based on a small (\SI{12}{\metre}) isolated steep hill at Roskilde Fjord in Denmark having a significantly steep escarpment in the main wind direction and uniformly covered by grass so that the resulting flow is not influenced by individual roughness elements.
+This is considered the ideal benchmark for the validation of neutral flow models and, hence a most relevant scenario for the analysis of software modeling for wind energy.
+Though relatively small, its geometrical shape induces complex 3D flow.
 Bolund was equipped with several measurement masts with conventional meteorological instruments and remote sensing Lidars to obtain detailed information of mean wind, wind shear, turbulence intensities, \emph{etc.} A publicly available database for evaluating currently available flow models and methodologies for turbine siting in complex terrain regarding wind resources and loads is available at~\cite{BolundWP}.

 We discretize the incompressible Navier-Stokes equation~\eqref{eq:navierstokes} as described in Section~\ref{Alya Description}.
 At each time step of the LES procedure, we solved the SPD linear systems arising from the pressure equation employing the preconditioned flexible version of the CG method (FCG) method by \texttt{PSBLAS}.
 Starting from an initial guess for pressure from the previous time step, we stopped linear iterations when the Euclidean norm of the relative residual was no larger than $TOL=10^{-3}$.
-The Reynolds number based on the friction velocity for this test case is approximate $RE_\tau = U h / \nu \approx 10^7$ with $U = \SI{10}{\metre\per\second}$.
+The Reynolds number based on the friction velocity for this test case is approximately $RE_\tau = U h / \nu \approx 10^7$ with $U = \SI{10}{\metre\per\second}$.
 As discussed in~\cite[Section~2.1]{BSBMR2011}, we can neglect Coriolis force in the horizontal direction and use the formulation~\eqref{eq:navierstokes} since the Rossby number $R_O = 667 \gg 1$.

 The next Section~\ref{results} details the scalability result obtained for this test case with the new solvers and preconditioners from \texttt{PSCToolkit} described in Section~\ref{sec:PSCToolkit}.